-- 1 &2 warning- referred to as a 'reminder' that the child is not following the school rules and behaviour expectations - 3 warnings in class.
+1 &2 warning- referred to as a 'reminder' that the child is not following the school rules and behaviour expectations

+3 warnings in class.
 Making it explicit to the child what they have/have not done using the Assertive Discipline approach.
-Remove them to another part of the classroom if necessary / time-out but within the classroom using Zones of Regulation areas. - 4 warnings The child is sent to Assistant Headteacher.
+Remove them to another part of the classroom if necessary / time-out but within the classroom using Zones of Regulation areas.

+4 warnings - The child is sent to a senior teacher or the behaviour supervisor on duty, as delegated by the Headteacher.
 Child misses playtime / part of lunchtime.
 The class teacher to ensure the consequence is in place.
-They will complete a reflection sheet with AHT or a person delegated by the HT.
+They will complete a reflection sheet with a person delegated by the HT.
 The child will lose next day one break.
-Parents/carers are informed at the end of the day by the class teacher. - 5 warnings The child will be removed from the class for the remainder of the day and is expected to complete all assigned work during this time.
+Parents/carers are informed at the end of the day by the class teacher.

+5 warnings - The child will be removed from the class for the remainder of the day and is expected to complete all assigned work during this time.
 A letter concerning 5 warnings will be sent to the parents, and the child will lose breaks (morning and 30 minutes of lunch break) for the entire following day.
 Parents are informed by a member of the SLT.
 The Headteacher will organise and supervise the provision.